OrqueIO/OrqueIO/quarkus-extension/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.orqueio.bpm.quarkus/camunda-bpm-quarkus-engine/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.orqueio.bpm.quarkus/camunda-bpm-quarkus-engine) [![camunda manual latest](https://img.shields.io/badge/manual-latest-brown.svg)](https://docs.camunda.org/manual/develop/user-guide/quarkus-integration/)

-This sub-project provides Camunda Platform Quarkus Extensions that allow you to add behavior to your Quarkus application by adding dependencies to the classpath.
+This sub-project provides Orque IO Platform Quarkus Extensions that allow you to add behavior to your Quarkus application by adding dependencies to the classpath.

-You can find the documentation on the Camunda Platform Quarkus Extensions [here](https://docs.camunda.org/manual/develop/user-guide/quarkus-integration/).
+You can find the documentation on the Orque IO Platform Quarkus Extensions [here](https://docs.camunda.org/manual/develop/user-guide/quarkus-integration/).

 We also provide some useful examples at our